 Nashville, TN 37205

-Surrounding the mansion are 11 brilliant gardens and a unique Sculpture Trail with artwork created by nationally and internationally-recognized sculptors.
-The gardens, designed by renowned 1930s landscape architect Bryant Fleming, each represent a particular group of plants or garden style and bloom for a majority of the seasons.
-The mile-long Sculpture Trail contains 15 different contemporary artistic designs immersed in natural surroundings.
+Surrounding the mansion are 11 brilliant gardens and a unique Sculpture Trail with artwork created by nationally- and internationally-recognized sculptors.
+The gardens, designed by renowned 1930s landscape architect Bryant Fleming, each represent and bloom for a majority of the seasons.
+The mile-long Sculpture Trail contains 14 different contemporary artistic designs immersed in natural surroundings.

 222 Fifth Ave.
 S.